 This paper presented BLOCKWATCH to detect control-data errors in SPMD parallel programs.
 BLOCKWATCH statically infers the similarity of the program's control-data across threads, and checks their conformance to the inferred similarity at runtime.
 Upon detecting a violation, it raises an exception and reports the error.
 Experimental results show that BLOCKWATCH increases the average SDC coverage across seven programs from 83% (90%) to 97% for branch-flip faults (branch-condition faults), while incurring only 16% overhead in the 32 thread case (on a 32 core machine).
-BLOCKWATCH is automated, incurs zero false-positives and can run on unmodified hardware and on existing programs.
+BLOCKWATCH is automated, incurs zero false-positives and can run on unmodified hardware, thus making it suitable for today's multicore processors.